 Whether you’re just having a down day or a down life, taking a walk can lift your mood—especially when you go outdoors, according to a study published in the American Journal of Preventive Medicine.
 The study participants who averaged 150 minutes of moderate exercise (golf, tennis, aerobics classes, swimming, or line-dancing) or 200 minutes of walking every week reported higher energy levels, better emotional health, and a more robust social life when researchers followed up after three years.
 Find out exactly how long you should walk if you want a mood boost.

 Walking benefit: Off-the-charts creativity

 Stumped for an idea?
 Take a quick stroll around the block.
-Whether you need a solution to a problem at work or you’re looking for inspiration for your novel, walking gets your creative juices flowing in all areas.
+Whether you need a solution to a problem at work or you’re looking for inspiration for your novel, walking is a good exercise to get your creative juices flowing in all areas.
 One Stanford University study found that walking can boost creative output by 60 percent.
 The same results were found for both indoor and outdoor workouts, and the creative boost lasted after the walk itself.

 Walking benefit: Fewer asthma flares

 You don’t need to avoid exercise if you have experienced exercise-induced asthma.
 You just need to find the right exercise in the right conditions.
 The American College of Allergy, Asthma and Immunology says walking, along with swimming, golfing and leisure biking, is less likely to irritate your airways.
 More generally, look for activities you can do in warm weather and which don’t require significant endurance.
 Learn the speed you should walk to breathe in less pollution.

 Walking benefit: Metabolism to the max